TABLE OF CONTENTS

 Understanding liquor laws in Wisconsin is essential for any licensed premises.
 Failing to adhere to liquor laws may lead to the revoking of your license, as well as financial and criminal penalties.
 Let’s explore some of the key Wisconsin liquor laws below:

 However, the Wisconsin alcohol industry is currently evolving.
 In April 2024, the state passed laws that may force wedding venues to apply for new licenses — and activity in the Legislature indicates there may be further reform.[1]Spectrum News 1.
 “Wisconsin wedding barns face new regulations under liquor-law overhaul signed into law“.
-Accessed August 30, 2024.
-Therefore, it’s critical to stay on top of Wisconsin liquor laws.
+Accessed November 5th, 2024.
+Therefore, staying on top of Wisconsin liquor laws is critical.

 How Much Does a Liquor License Cost in Wisconsin?